soundpress/RulesOfNYC/docs/c06/index.rst

 (i) The isolation barriers (i.e. sealing off of all openings, including but not limited to windows, corridors, doorways, barriers, skylights, ducts, grills, diffusers, and any other penetrations of the work areas) shall be installed with 2 layers of fire retardant 6-mil plastic sheeting separately sealed with tape.
 All seams of HVAC or other system components that pass through the work area shall also be sealed.
 Chimney effects in stacks, columns, flues, shafts, double- walled enclosures, etc., that impact the work area, shall be eliminated by sealing the accesses with solid material covered with a double layer of 6-mil plastic sealed with tape.

-(j) Cinderblock and porous construction materials shall be covered with one layer of fire retardant 6-mil plastic sheeting, sealed at edges and seams.
+(j) Cinderblock and porous construction materials, painted or unpainted, must be covered with one layer of fire retardant 6-mil plastic sheeting, sealed at edges and seams.

 (k) Flooring within the work area shall be water-tight.

 (l) Suspended ceiling tiles and T-grid components in proximity to ACM shall remain in place until the work area has been fully prepared as outlined in this section and electrical and HVAC systems have been shut down.
 Contaminated suspended ceiling components shall be removed prior to abatement and treated with a penetrating encapsulant.

-(m) Required means of egress, including emergency and fire exits, shall be maintained at all times during abatement activities except as otherwise provided pursuant to section 3303 of the New York City Building Code.
-Exits shall be checked daily against blockage or impediments to exiting.
+(m) Required means of egress, including emergency and fire exits, must be maintained at all times during abatement activities except as otherwise provided, pursuant to the New York City Building and Fire Codes.
+Exits must be checked daily to ensure that there is no blockage or impediments to exiting.

 (n) Entrances to the work area that will be used for worker entry or emergency exits shall be locked against unauthorized entry.